-If the proposed theory is correct, it would be possible for unpaired electrons to be stabilised (or partially-stabilised) through quantum interactions with other unpaired electrons, without having to pair up in the traditional sense.
+If the proposed theory is correct, it could be possible for unpaired electrons to be stabilised (or partially-stabilised) through quantum interactions with other unpaired electrons, without having to pair up in the traditional sense.
 This approach also allows a clearer insight into the nature of electron pairing, as well as the reason that electrons can pair up at all, in spite of their charge repulsion.

 In addition, quantum spin, though a part of the continuous energy flow through a system, can be evaluated as a separate harmonic coherence.
-This allows for the possibility of considering spin as an influencer, for example by explaining the spin-mediated, physical reason behind many axiomatic principles in chemistry, such as the Pauli Exclusion Principle and Hund's Second Rule interactions like Pauli Exclusion or Hund's 2nd Rule[16].
-Quantum electron interactions and spin can also be evaluated in terms of their contribution to the magnetic properties of an element, such as paramagnetism and ferromagnetism.
+This allows for the possibility of considering spin as an influencer, for example by explaining the spin-mediated, physical reason behind many axiomatic principles in chemistry, such as the Pauli Exclusion Principle and Hund's Second Rule.[16]
+Quantum electron interactions and spin can then also be evaluated in terms of their contribution to the magnetic properties of an element, such as paramagnetism and ferromagnetism.
 These concepts will be explored further in future work.